What is RTL-SDR?

 What is Software Defined Radio?

 Radio components such as modulators, demodulators and amplifiers are traditionally implemented in hardware components.
-The advent of modern computing allows these traditionally hardware based components to be implemented into software instead.
+The advent of modern computing allows most of these traditionally hardware based components to be implemented into software instead.
 Hence, the software defined radio.
 This enables easy signal processing and thus cheap wide band scanner radios to be produced.

 What are some RTL-SDR Radio Scanner Applications?

 The RTL-SDR can be used as a wide band radio scanner.
-Applications include
+Applications include:

-Furthermore, with an upconverter or direct sampling mod to receive HF signals the applications are expanded to
+Furthermore, with an upconverter or direct sampling mod to receive HF signals the applications are expanded to:

 - Listening to amateur radio hams on SSB with LSB/USB modulation.